Resonate is on a mission to remake streaming as a champion for artists and a muse for passionate fans.

 What remains is to explore who we want to connect with.

-The issues we address appeal to artists and indie labels for obvious reasons.
+The issues we address appeal to artists and independent labels for obvious reasons.

 On the listener side, our initial audience are aficionado fans who represent 14% of the music market, but account for 34% of total music consumption.

 "Aficionado fans are the top-tier connoisseurs of music.
 They love music from a variety of genres and periods.
 They tend to like independent music, and they're always listening and discovering.
 This segment is willing to spend on all formats of music, including artist merchandise, concerts and online streaming services."